rimmius/GELO/README.md

-GELO
+#GELO

-JavaScript-ish syntax flavor on top of erlang VM.
+JavaScript-ish syntax flavor running on the Erlang VM.

-Look into example.gelo for usage.
+example.gelo for examples.
+./gelo for usage

+Creator(s):
 @gustehn
-#GELO